TheChronicMonster/simple_nft_auction/README.md

 1. Sellers must be able to create a new auction for each piece of artwork.
 The artwork must be held by the contract after the auction begins and until the auction closes.
 1. The auction can be closed before it begins, in which case the artwork will be returned to the seller.
-Sellers can specify a reserve price, which if not met, will return the artwork to them.
+1. Sellers can specify a reserve price, which if not met, will return the artwork to them.
 1. For each bid, if the new bid is higher than the previous bid, the previous bid will be refunded to the previous bidder and the new bid will be recorded and held by the contract.
 1. At the end of a successful auction, where the reserve price was met, the highest bidder will receive the artwork and the seller will receive the full bid amount.

-Copy these two files into your ~/reach/auction folder.
+## The front and backend files that compose the Reach dApp.

 _[index.rsh](https://github.com/TheChronicMonster/simple_nft_auction/blob/main/index.rsh)_ is the Backend which provides the implementation of the solution in.
 It also determines what is published to the blockchain and how.
 It also defines the interfaces to the frontend.